 Learning is the key to a healthy mind

-My understanding of mindfulness is the ability to allow your mind to flourish and focus on your mental abilities.
+My understanding of mindfulness is that it is the ability to allow your mind to flourish and focus on your mental abilities.

 Mindfulness is the basic human ability to be fully present, aware of where we are and what we?re doing, and not overly reactive or overwhelmed by what?s going on around us.Mindful